alphagov/content-block-manager/docs/edition_states.md

     InProgress:In Progress
     state InProgress {
         draft --> awaiting_review: ready_for_review
+        note left of awaiting_review
+            Requires draft workflow<br>to be completed
+        end note
         awaiting_review --> awaiting_factcheck: ready_for_factcheck
         note left of awaiting_factcheck
             Requires outcome<br>of the Review process